dproctor/personal-website/books.md

 - The Deep Places: A Memoir of Illness and Discovery (Ross Douthat)
 - Good Material (Dolly Alderton)
 - The Picture of Dorian Gray (Oscar Wilde)
+- BoyMom: Reimagining Boyhood in the Age of Impossible Masculinity (Ruth Whippman)

 {% for post in site.posts %}
 <li>